Pratikshinde55/Terraform-State-Backend/README.md

-# Terraform-Remote-Backend-state_locking
- "Efficient Terraform Backend Setup: Harnessing AWS S3 for State Management"
+# "Efficient Terraform Backend Setup: Harnessing AWS S3 for State Management"

 In this project i connect backend as aws " bucket S3" and "DynamoDB"